 Cooking / shopping

 Help in the house

 My friends call me 'nikipedia' for the vast wealth of knowledge I love to share.
 I am a scholar of history and a myriad of other topics.
 I have extensive knowledge of my home region and love to share its wonders.
 I enjoy hosting international volunteers and helping people improve their English skills.
 Guests will learn about organic, sustainable farming methods & self-sufficiency, as well as anything else that they care to inquire about.
 My library is extensive with thousands of books available to guests.
 The farm acts as an English language immersion experience as well.
-We are the stewards of one of the many Carolina Bays that pepper the East Coast, which are truly unique ecosystems, & which contain rare carnivorous plants plus many other special species.
+We are the stewards of one of the many Carolina Bays that pepper the mid-Atlantic Coast, which are truly unique ecosystems, containing rare carnivorous plants plus many other special species.
 Many miles of walking trails allow our guests to experience this ecosystem in a close & personal manner.
 While here, please respect the varied flora & fauna on the property by taking photos only, and not disturbing any sensitive habitats on the farm.

 International helpers: Part of the experience is a cultural exchange, which includes sharing native cuisine of your host.
 You will be eating a variety of American and International dishes on the farm.
 If you come here expecting to eat like you do at home, then you will miss out on many tasty treats.*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️️